Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 Is the same as :global int `var_name` but instead of a global variable, this defines a local variable.

 adventure.armor() `[adventure: armor]`<br>
-Returns the ammount of armor the player has in the game of adventure.<br>
+Returns the amount of armor the player has in the game of adventure.<br>
 If the adventure tab in the arcade isn't in focus, this will return 0.

 adventure.bombs() `[adventure: bombs]`<br>
-Returns the ammount of bombs the player has in the game of adventure.<br>
+Returns the amount of bombs the player has in the game of adventure.<br>
 If the adventure tab in the arcade isn't in focus, this will return 0.

 adventure.countEntities("adventure_entities") `[adventure: count entities type: string]`<br>
-Returns the ammount of entities in the current room of the inputed `adventure_entities` entity type.<br>
+Returns the amount of entities in the current room of the inputed `adventure_entities` entity type.<br>
 If the adventure tab in the arcade isn't in focus, this will return 0.<br>
 Valid adventure ID's are defined at the [top of file](#ai-functions)

 adventure.emeralds() `[adventure: emeralds]`<br>
-Returns the ammount of emeralds the player has in the game of adventure.<br>
+Returns the amount of emeralds the player has in the game of adventure.<br>
 If the adventure tab in the arcade isn't in focus, this will return 0.

 adventure.goldenHearts() `[adventure: golden hearts]`<br>